 Starting from our base at Stretton Stop, where loaded boats were once “gauged” to be charged a toll for their cargo you head south, through a short tunnel at Newbold to Hillmorton.

-As you come out of Newbold tunnel there are two pubs on your right hand side, and you can usually moor close by.
-Its worth knowing as you walk along the access road in front of the pubs that this was once the canal.
+As you come out of Newbold tunnel there is a pub on your right hand side, and you can usually moor close by.
+Its worth knowing as you walk along the access road in front of the pub that this was once the canal.
 If you walk through the churchyard opposite on the public footpath you can find the original Newbold tunnel, now abandoned.

 Between Stretton and Hillmorton there are many short “arms” of the canal – short seemingly purposeless length of water which are actually some of the remains of the original route of the canal.
 They were retained to serve industry – normally flour mills or lime kilns – which had been built alongside the old line.
 Where necessary these are crossed by graceful cast iron bridges.
 These bridges are all identical and some of the earliest examples of mass production in the world.

 The first three locks of your journey are encountered at Hillmorton, where the commercial traffic was so heavy by the late 1830’s the locks were duplicated to speed the flow of traffic between the Warwickshire coalfields and London.

 Above Hillmorton there are several more long straights on the way to Braunston, a major junction and and one of the historical centres of the UK canal network.
 There are plenty of moorings here village is well worth exploring with a well stocked supermarket in the village and four pubs.